WindSighiii/BLADE/README.md

 # BLADE
-This is a repository about BLADE
+This is a repository about BLADE.
+**Note:** All code and contents are included in the `master` branch.